SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

 **Steps:**

 1. **Log in as Different Roles:**
-   - Test as an “admin,” “support,” and “customer” to verify access levels.
+   - Test as an "admin," "support," and "customer" to verify access levels.

 2. **Confirm Data Visibility:**
    - Ensure each role can only access the data they're permitted to view or modify.

 3. **Check for Permission Errors:**
-   - Monitor browser console and Supabase logs for any “permission denied” errors.
+   - Monitor browser console and Supabase logs for any "permission denied" errors.

 ---